csps-efpc/regkg-rcreg/README.md

 Following the build, the static HTML files will be output in the `front-end/build` folder.

 For more information on running the front end, see the [Read Me](front-end/README.md).

+## Schema information

+Information about the RDF schema used can be found in (the schema reference)[SCHEMA.md].